houseofstake/house-of-stake-contracts/API.md

     /// The account ID that can upgrade the current contract and modify the config. pub owner_account_id: AccountId,

-}
+    /// The list of account IDs that can pause the contract. pub guardians: Vec<AccountId>,

+    /// Proposed new owner account ID.
+The account has to accept ownership. pub proposed_new_owner_account_id: Option<AccountId>, }

 /// Full information about the account